CassioML/cassio-website/docs/frameworks/langchain/setup.md

 ## Database choice

-In most notebooks you'll find a cell where the two calls `` and `` take place.
+In most notebooks you'll find a cell where the two calls `getCQLSession` and `getCQLKeyspace` take place.
 You can switch between the Astra DB instance and the local database (if you have one) by changing the value of the variable `cqlMode` therein.